santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Hand-Off-Process.md

-# Hand Off for Unexpected OOF
+# Handoff for Unexpected OOF

 ## Short-Term Unexpected OOF
-1. For critical cases, reach out to a teammate for hand-off or inform a TA of your sudden absence and let them know what critical cases will need hand off.
+1. For critical cases, reach out to a teammate for hand-off or inform a TA of your sudden absence and let them know what critical cases will need handoff.
 If unable to contact teammates or TA, **send the case back to the queue**.
 If unable to access case to send it back to the queue, please inform your manager or TA of your sudden absence and that there is a critical case that needs to be transitioned.

-2. For non-critical cases that need hand off, please reach out to your teammates or TA with a list of the cases that will need assistance in your absence.
+2. For non-critical cases that need handoff, please reach out to your teammates or TA with a list of the cases that will need assistance in your absence.

 3. Make sure your [automatic replies](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/277566/Time-Away-Vacation-and-Sick-Days?anchor=automatic-replies) are set so other teammates and customers can get assistance in your absence.